Quantum obstructions for $N=1$ infinite distance limits -- Part I: $g_s$ obstructions: General overview and a simple example

 For a certain choice of the orientifold action, we argue now that the $U\to \ii \infty$ limit is $g_s$-obstructed in the sense of Definition~\ref{def:2fusionheunconnected} (while for the other choice, an analogous obstruction due to $\alpha'$-effects will be found in \cite{Paper2}).
 Let us stress that this example illustrates that $g_s$-obstructions are features that are not exclusive to 4d $\cN=1$ theories, but arise whenever the complex structure moduli space does not decouple from the string coupling as would be the case if the moduli space is a direct product also at the quantum level.\\

-For $V={\rm K3}\times T^2$ there are two projections leading to orientifolds with O7-planes:\footnote{For general Calabi--Yau threefolds, the notion of {\it O-type} will be defined in Section~\ref{ssec:oriendegenerations} and the examples presented here are indeed examples of O-type A and B orientifolds with respect to the large complex structure limit of the $T^2$.} \begin{itemize} \item\textbf{O-type A:} $\Omega_{\rm A}=\Omega_p(-1)^{F_L}\sigma R$, where $\sigma$ is a symplectic involution on the K3 surface, meaning $\sigma^\ast\omega_{\rm K3}=\omega_{\rm K3}$, $\Omega_p$ denotes worldsheet parity, $(-1)^{F_L}$ is the left-moving fermion number and $R$ acts on the $T^2$-coordinate $z$ by reflection, $R:z\mapsto-z$.
-This reflection has $4$ fixed points on $T^2$ and $\sigma$ leaves invariant $8$ points on the K3~\cite{van2007nikulin}, altogether signalling the presence of $32$ spacetime-filling O3-planes as well as $4$ O7-planes wrapping the K3 in the orientifold. \item\textbf{O-type B:} $\Omega_{\rm B}=\Omega_p(-1)^{F_L}\rho$, where $\rho$ is an anti-symplectic involution on the ${\rm K3}$, i.e. $\rho^\ast(\omega_{\rm K3})=-\omega_{\rm K3}$.
+For $V={\rm K3}\times T^2$ there are two projections leading to orientifolds with O7-planes:\footnote{For general Calabi--Yau threefolds, the notion of {\it O-type} will be defined in Section~\ref{ssec:oriendegenerations} and the examples presented here are indeed examples of O-type A and B orientifolds with respect to the large complex structure limit of the $T^2$.} \begin{itemize} \item\textbf{O-type A:} $\Omega_{\rm A}=\Omega_p(-1)^{F_L} R$, where $\Omega_p$ denotes worldsheet parity, $(-1)^{F_L}$ is the left-moving fermion number and $R$ acts on the $T^2$-coordinate $z$ by reflection, $R:z\mapsto-z$.
+This reflection has $4$ fixed points on $T^2$, thereby signalling the presence of $4$ O7-planes wrapping the K3 in the orientifold. \item\textbf{O-type B:} $\Omega_{\rm B}=\Omega_p(-1)^{F_L}\rho$, where $\rho$ is an anti-symplectic involution on the ${\rm K3}$, i.e. $\rho^\ast(\omega_{\rm K3})=-\omega_{\rm K3}$.
 The fixed point locus of $\rho$ consists of a union of curves $C_I$ inside the ${\rm K3}$, corresponding to O7-planes wrapping $C_I\times T^2$. \end{itemize} In the following, we discuss the O-type A orientifold and show that the large complex structure limit of the $T^2$ is obstructed in the sense of Definition~\ref{def:2fusionheunconnected} by studying the action of D$(-1)$-instantons in this limit.
 In~\cite{Paper2} we will find an analogous obstruction for the orientifold of O-type B due to $\alpha'$ effects.

 For the O-type A orientifold, the relevant moduli in the vector multiplet sector are

 where $\tau$ is the Type IIB axio-dilaton, $J$ is the K\"ahler form on K3 and $U$ is the complex structure of $T^2$.
 The type II degeneration of $V$ described above then is $U\to\ii\infty$.